cpske/ISP/index.md

 </td>
 <td markdown="span">
-Programming exam will be to write a simple web application, with some info saved to a database, and write some tests.
+Programming exam will be to write a simple web application, with some info saved to a database.
+May have a separate problem on other topics we covered.
 [Additonal details](review/web-dev-exam.html).
 </td>
 </tr>